kkinnear/zprint/README.md

 These are convenience styles which simply allow you to set `{:indent 0 :nl-separator? true}` for each of the associated format elements.
 They simply exist to save you some typing if these styles are favorites of yours.

+#### :spec

+This style is good for formatting clojure.spec files.
+The `{:list {:constant-pair-min 2}}` is going to be useful for everyone, and probably the `{:pair {:indent 0}}` will be too.
+The `{:vector {:wrap? false}}` is an open question.
+Some people want the keys each on one line, and some people want them all tucked up together.
+Remember, a style is applied before the rest of the options map, so if you want to have your specs that show up in a vector all tucked up together, you can do: `{:style :spec, :vector {:wrap? true}}`.

 ### Defining your own styles

 You can define your own styles, by adding elements to the `:style-map`.